Are you experiencing anxiety during your pregnancy?

 - Avoid triggers: Some people’s anxiety seems to be triggered by specific people, places, events, or even foods.
 If you can directly relate your increased anxiety to something else, try to avoid it.

-- Eliminate Caffeine: If your diet still contains caffeine, like coffee and tea, try to eliminate it or cut back.
+- Eliminate caffeine: If your diet still contains caffeine, like coffee and tea, try eliminating it or cutting back.
 Caffeine is a stimulant that can amplify anxiety symptoms.

 - Meditate: Meditation is also a great way to relax when you are pregnant.
 Check out apps like Headspace or Calm for free guided meditation sessions.
-Focusing on your breathing and clearing your head can naturally help calm you down.
+Focusing on your breathing and clearing your head can help calm you down naturally.
 This may take practice, but it can be successful.
-It may take time to find something that can help relieve your anxiety, but there is a solution out there.
+It may take time to find something to help relieve your anxiety, but there is a solution out there.
 If nothing seems to work, talk to your doctor about your options.
 You never have to struggle alone — there are so many people waiting with open arms to help.

-Anxiety is an ordinary part of pregnancy, but there is a point where a high level of anxiety is no longer normal.
+Anxiety is a normal part of pregnancy, but there is a point where a high level of anxiety is no longer normal.

 If you believe you may be experiencing extreme anxiety, then you should reach out to your doctor for help.
-If you allow your anxiety to go untreated it can be unhealthy for you and your baby.
-Remember, you have to take care of yourself first so you can take care of others, especially a new baby.
+If you allow anxiety to go untreated, it can be unhealthy for you and your baby.
+Remember, you have to take care of yourself first so you will have the energy to care for your new baby.